Joe Jordan: Milan

-In playing in Serie B 1982–83 season, Jordan became the first Scotsman to play in Serie B since its creation in the 1929 Italian football re-structure.
-He scored 10 goals in 30 Serie B games, with Milan losing only 2 league games all season and never out of the top two places in the table from match week four onwards.
-They won promotion back to Serie A as Serie B champions (eight points ahead of 2nd placed Lazio).
-He was again joint top scorer for Milan, this time with 14 goals (from his 36 league and cup appearances) along with Aldo Serena.
-Penalties were not taken by an attacking player but by defender, Franco Baresi.
-Jordan's 30 Serie B appearances record for a Scotsman has since been surpassed by Liam Henderson in 2019.
-Henderson in 2023 equalled Jordan's record 10 career Serie B goals record by a Scotsman.
+Playing in Serie B in 1982–83, Jordan became the first Scotsman to play in the division since its creation in 1929.
+He scored 10 goals in 30 Serie B games, with Milan losing only two league games all season and remaining in the top two places in the table from matchweek four onwards.
+They won promotion back to Serie A as Serie B champions, eight points ahead of 2nd placed Lazio.
+He was again joint top scorer for Milan with Aldo Serena, scoring 14 goals from his 36 league and cup appearances.
+Penalties were not taken by an attacking player but by defender Franco Baresi.

+Jordan's 30 Serie B appearances record for a Scotsman was surpassed by Liam Henderson in 2019.
+In 2023, Henderson equalled Jordan's record 10 career Serie B goals by a Scotsman.
 Henderson's Serie B goals, though, were not in one season.

-In the 1982-83 Coppa Italia six team group stage Milan lost only once in their five games, to two Paolo Rossi Juventus goals.
-Jordan scored for Milan in that away 2-1 defeat.
-Another of Jordan's Coppa goals was in the group stage home win versus Serie A club Genoa.
-2-0 down to a Mauro Tassotti own goal and a René Vandereycken strike, Jordan's 43rd minute goal sparked a comeback.
-Serena added two for a 3-2 win.
-In the quarter-final, Milan played against Hellas Verona, riding high that season to a fourth place Serie A finish and UEFA Cup qualification.
-Milan drew the first leg 2-2 away to their opponents from the division above.
-In the 2nd leg in Milan, Jordan put his team 3-1 ahead in the 54th minute (Baresi had opened the scoring with a penalty).
-However, after Domenico Penzo made it 3-3 in the 89th minute, Milan were eliminated 5-5 on away goals.
+In the 1982–83 Coppa Italia group stage, Milan's only loss in five games was a 2–1 away defeat to Juventus.
+Jordan scored Milan's goal, with Paolo Rossi scoring both Juventus goals.
+Jordan also scored in the group stage home win against Serie A club Genoa.
+2–0 down to a Mauro Tassotti own goal and a René Vandereycken strike, Jordan's 43rd minute goal sparked a comeback.
+Serena added Milan's second and third goals for a 3–2 win.
+In the quarter-final, Milan played against Hellas Verona, who would finish fourth in Serie A that season and qualify for the UEFA Cup.
+Milan drew the first, away leg 2–2.
+In the second leg in Milan, Jordan put his team 3–1 ahead in the 54th minute.
+However, after Hellas made it 3–3 in the 89th minute, Milan were eliminated 5–5 on away goals.

-Jordan played two seasons for Milan, scoring 12 goals in his 52 league games.
-Jordan made 66 domestic league and cup Milan appearances, scoring 20 goals.
+Jordan completed two seasons at Milan, scoring 12 goals in his 52 league games.
+He made 66 domestic league and cup appearances, scoring 20 goals.

-On the eve of a return to the club in a Champions League game in 2011, as a coach with Tottenham, Jordan said the move to Milan, one of the biggest clubs in the world, was the best move of his career.
-He opined that it gave him experience he had always wanted, namely a chance to play abroad.
-He has explained he retained strong links with Milan.
-One of his four children, Caroline, lives there with her children raised Italian.
+In 2011, on the eve of a return to the club as a coach with Tottenham, Jordan said that the move to Milan was the best move of his career.
+He opined that it gave him an experience he had always wanted, namely a chance to play abroad.
+He retained strong links with Milan, through one of his four children, Caroline, who lives there and raised her children Italian.